 Lush photos by Bonny Stewart-MacDonald.

-I love just being able to work in dark pencils and black pens.
-And paint and colour pencils.
+I love going back to the roots and working in dark pencils and black ink, paint and colour pencils.
 It's a different way of working and thinking, even if you often end up layering and changing drawn things on the computer.

-Sometimes people want a loose hand-drawn look for the actual outcome too, which is awesome.
+Sometimes people want a more loose hand-drawn look for the actual outcome too, which is awesome.

 A set of icons representing school values for Balmacewen Intermediate